 I also saw on Twitter that a lot of early testers are seeing ads in One UI.
 The ads appeared in the notification shade and usually revolved around pre-ordering a Galaxy S21 (which is certainly ironic).
 However, I didn’t see any ads during my run with this phone.
 I did get lots of notifications related to trying apps and features pre-installed on the phone, but no ads.
 My colleague David Imel was less lucky with the Galaxy S21 Ultra.
-Even now, in April 2021, I have never seen an ad on my phone, and neither has my girlfriend.
-We’ve both been using the Galaxy S21 as our daily drivers since January.

 Another change that is somewhat software-related is the removal of MST support on US versions of the Galaxy S21 series.
 This technology allowed the Samsung Pay app to work for contactless payments even at credit card terminals that don’t support NFC.
 Unfortunately, this feature is connected to certain hardware, so this isn’t something Samsung could re-introduce somewhere down the line.
 Confusingly, Samsung hasn’t been too clear on which countries will or won’t see MST support on the Galaxy S21 line.
 At first, it said India would get it, but now that’s not the case.
 It’s certainly not coming to the US, though.